unwriter/readcash/README.md

 ## Why

 We are on the verge of a cambrian explosion of "Bitcoin Apps".
-We already have several interesting apps running on top of Bitcoin Cash such as [memo.cash](https://memo.cash), [blockpress](https://www.blockpress.com), [yours.org](https://yours.org), [keyport](https://keyport.cash), etc. and there are tons more to come.
+We already have several interesting apps running on top of Bitcoin such as [memo.sv](https://memo.sv), [moneybutton](https://www.moneybutton.com), [yours.org](https://yours.org), [streamanity](https://streamanity.com), etc. and there are tons more to come.

 One notable thing about these apps is that **each app comes with its own embedded wallet**.
 This is great for user experience and also helps with reducing risk for users since each wallet is specific to its parent application.